-- Ethnicity: Certain groups, such as African Americans, Native Americans, Hispanic Americans, and Asian Americans, have a greater risk of developing type 2 diabetes than non-Hispanic whites.
+- Being of an ethnicity that’s at higher risk: African Americans, Native Americans, Hispanic Americans, and Asian Americans are more likely to get type 2 diabetes than non-Hispanic whites.

-- Aging: Increasing age is a significant risk factor for type 2 diabetes.
-The risk of developing type 2 diabetes begins to rise significantly at about age 45, and rises considerably after age 65.
+- You're over 45 years of age.
+Older age is a significant risk factor for type 2 diabetes.
+The risk of type 2 diabetes begins to rise significantly around age 45 and rises considerably after age 65.

 The Role of Insulin in the Cause of Type 2 Diabetes